Crux

 // Internally: prompt.resolve(...) → generateObject({ model, system, prompt, schema, tools, ...settings })

-// @crux/anthropic
+// @use-crux/anthropic

-import { createAnthropic } from '@crux/anthropic'
+import { createAnthropic } from '@use-crux/anthropic'

 const anthropic = createAnthropic(client)